-Recommendation 1.2(a) - Background checks on Directors and senior executives
+Recommendation 1.2(a) - Background checks on Directors and senior executives character, experience, education, criminal record, bankruptcy history and any other integrity checks considered appropriate by the Board.

 The Board has responsibility for managing the process for the selection, appointment and re-election of Directors, including engaging external consultants to identify and propose potential candidates for directorships, and undertaking appropriate background checks on short-listed candidates.